usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-The Department acknowledges these concerns and the commenters’ desire for more clearly defined parameters, but notes that the concept of services, programs, and activities being readily accessible to and usable by individuals with disabilities is a longstanding requirement under title II of the ADA in other contexts.
-306 Therefore, members of the public and State and local governments should already be familiar with this obligation.
-The Department has also provided guidance that addresses this concept, 307 and will consider providing more in the future.
+The Department acknowledges these concerns and the commenters’ desire for more clearly defined parameters, but notes that the concept of services, programs, and activities being readily accessible to and usable by individuals with disabilities is a longstanding requirement under title II of the ADA in other contexts. {% fn 310 %} Therefore, members of the public and State and local governments should already be familiar with this obligation.
+The Department has also provided guidance that addresses this concept, {% fn 311 %} and will consider providing more in the future.
 The Department operates a toll-free ADA Information Line that the public can call for assistance understanding the requirements of the ADA.
 The question of whether a particular service, program, or activity, in its entirety, is readily accessible to and usable by individuals with disabilities